adrienpetralia/adrienpetralia.github.io/_pages/talks.md

                     Next, we address the localization of appliance activation periods.
                     We propose <em>CamAL</em>, a weakly supervised approach combining convolutional networks and explainability techniques.
                     A key innovation of our solution is its ability to be trained solely on appliance ownership information, significantly reducing the need for annotated data.
-                    To make this approach accessible, we developed DeviceScope, an interactive tool that highlights appliance signatures in consumption data, providing clearer insights for both consumers and electricity providers.
+                    To make this approach accessible, we developed <em>DeviceScope</em>, an interactive tool that highlights appliance signatures in consumption data, providing clearer insights for both consumers and electricity providers.
                     Finally, to estimate individual appliance consumption, we introduce <em>NILMFormer</em>, a Transformer-based architecture incorporating a normalization mechanism tailored to the NILM problem.
                     This design effectively handles the intrinsic variations in consumption data, addressing the challenge posed by their non-stationary nature.
                     <br><br>